nightsense/nightshell/README.md

 git clone https://github.com/nightsense/nightshell ~/.nightshell
 ```

-> Or install by [downloading this repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzipping the contents to directory `~/.nightshell`.
+> Or [download this repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzipping the contents to directory `~/.nightshell`.

 When updates are made to this repository, **upgrade nightshell** by navigating to `~/.nightshell` and running `git pull`.